Evgeniy45/RefMate/README.md

 ```

 ### 3. Serve Frontend Locally
-[cite_start]Open the frontend folder on your machine or deploy it via a local static server configuration[cite: 341]:
+Open the frontend folder on your machine or deploy it via a local static server configuration:

 ```bash
 # Simply open the main index page or use Live Server extension in VS Code
 open index.html
 ```

-[cite_start]The application frontend will communicate natively with the server APIs running on `http://localhost:8080`[cite: 342, 345].
+The application frontend will communicate natively with the server APIs running on `http://localhost:8080`.